Chapter 7 Bankruptcy in Las Vegas

 Reaffirmation of Debt

-Depending on individual circumstances, if a debtor wishes to keep certain secured property with a loan on it (such as a house or automobile), he or she may decide to “reaffirm” the debt.
-A reaffirmation is an agreement between the debtor and the creditor that the debtor will remain liable and will pay all or a portion of the money owed, even though the debt would otherwise be discharged in the bankruptcy.
-In return, the creditor promises that it will not repossess or take back the automobile or other property so long as the debtor continues to pay the debt.
+If a debtor wishes to keep certain secured property with a loan on it, such as a house or automobile, the debtor can agree to “reaffirm” the debt.
+A reaffirmation is an agreement between the debtor and the creditor in which the debtor agrees to remain liable on the debt, even though the debt would otherwise be discharged in the bankruptcy.
+In return, the creditor promises that it will not repossess or take back the automobile or house, so long as the debtor continues to pay the debt.
 Nevada law on reaffirmations of vehicle loans is complex; in most circumstances, a debtor can keep the vehicle and keep making payments on it, without the signing back up for the loan again via a reaffirmation.
 The decision to enter a reaffirmation agreement should be made using legal advice from your chapter 7 bankruptcy attorney in Las Vegas.

 The Chapter 7 Discharge